 You can absolutely use social sites like Facebook and LinkedIn to nurture customer relationships and get the word out about the content you create.
 They can work beautifully for both purposes.
 But don’t build your entire business there — it’s a dangerous mistake that can end up costing you hours (or years) of lost work.

 2. Craft your cornerstone

 In order to create a content marketing platform (as opposed to just writing about a bunch of stuff you find interesting), you need to understand your cornerstone.

 The cornerstone of your platform comes from what interests and engages your audience.
 If you’re just starting out, you can start with what interests and engages you, then observe and adapt from there.

-If your site is brand-new, start with about 10 posts that really encapsulate your fundamental beliefs and values about your topic.
-Think about what you would want every single reader of your site to know about.
+If your site is brand-new, start with about 10 posts that really convey your fundamental beliefs and values about your topic.
+Think about what you would want every single reader of your site to know.

-These solidly useful pages are a great place to focus your SEO copywriting efforts, because readers love them and they naturally tend to attract links and social sharing.
+These solidly useful pages are a great place to focus your SEO copywriting work, because readers love them and they naturally tend to attract links and social sharing.